Temp1231112/BStf/untitled.md

 CHAPTER 26

-I’ll come back to the road and turn the gas full, now accelerating fast.
-I look at backwards and I see them rushing into the cars.
+I'm going back to the road and turning the gas to full, now accelerating fast.
+I look backwards and I see them rushing into the cars.
 And immediately, they start turning them, obviously to follow me.

 But the two vans are already a bit further back there, and the biggest threats are the two attackers on their motocross bikes behind me.
 They are now focusing on driving, trying to get closer to me.
 But I’ve got a different idea, thinking, that I must get rid of them.

 And, maybe the best way, is to test their driving skills.
 And I know where to run the test…

-Only a couple of kilometers by the road, and we reach it.
+Only a couple of kilometers on the road, and we reach it.
 Driving with the highest speed I take a narrow dirt path, now heading off towards an old big Spanish horse ranch, then soon turning towards the wetland.
 It’s a huge reedy and muddy area, full of tall bulrushes and canes.
 And that’s going to be the place to test their driving skills.

 But when driving through the bulrushes, the muddy water splashing around and jetting behind me, I’ll reach more and more distance between us.
 Now realizing that the test is a success for me, but a failure for them, now thinking that it might be a crucial failure for them this time…

-And when I look behind me, realizing that they are about hundred meters away from me, and that in a certain spots and sharp turns I’m disappearing from their sight…
+And when I look behind me, realizing that they are about a hundred meters away from me, and that in certain spots and sharp turns I’m disappearing from their sight…

 I hit the brakes and stop, turn on my seat, wait for a few seconds… And when the first one of them appears on my sight I shoot at him smashing his visor, putting two bullets into his head.
 It’s only a few seconds later and he falls down, flying backwards by the force of the bullets, his bike still riding on itself, straight towards me.